NORTH CAROLINA

 OUR WORK

-In the Broad, Catawba, French Broad, and New River Basins of Western North Carolina, OSRP aims to implement hundreds of low-tech process-based restoration (LTPBR) structures.
+In the Broad, Catawba, French Broad, and New River basins of Western North Carolina, OSRP aims to implement hundreds of low-tech process-based restoration (LTPBR) structures.
 These low-cost, low-impact dams are constructed from natural materials to mimic the ecological functions of beaver dams.
 Drawing on the experience gained in western states, OSRP utilizes LTPBRs (BDAs) as a primary tool to restore watershed health and aquatic habitats.